 Presently, the popular American imaginary recognizes trans as singularly woman.
-Visibility is dangerous, no doubt, but here we trouble the invisibility of trans black men.
-Both Texas Isaiah and Dr. Kortney Ziegler’s work remain necessary mirrors for myself and in this conversation, we discuss the digital movement andlife of their work.
+Visibility is dangerous, no doubt, and what of never showing?
+Both Texas Isaiah and Dr. Kortney Ziegler’s work as photographer and documentarian, respectively, contribute to a growing body of visual representations of black trans men.
+Here, we discuss their work and the potential of an extensive visual archive.

 L. G. Parker: In David Marriott’s On Black Men, he suggests that images of black men lynched were reproduced to sustain and prolong the event, enabling the image to travel throughout time to continue its psychic damage.
 What potential do you each think your work has to contrast these images, to create a new visual lexicon?